The Physics of Driving: Natural Forces, Friction, Traction and BalanceUpdated Aug. 3, 2020

 Friction and braking

 In addition to the connection between the tires and the road, friction plays a part in various other essential vehicle systems.
-Perhaps most importantly among them is the brakes!
+Perhaps most important among them is the brakes!
 When you depress the brake pedal, pads are pressed against the turning wheels to create friction, which will slow down and eventually stop the vehicle.
 Friction will ultimately lead to wear, which is why it is so important to observe proper braking techniques.
 All brake systems will wear out eventually, but it will happen far sooner than it should if you ride the brakes while driving.

 Braking correctly is essential for your safety as well as the health of your vehicle.
 To slow down or stop, the brakes must absorb the vehicle’s kinetic energy.
 There may not be enough time for this to occur if you slam your foot down on the brakes suddenly.
 When the vehicle’s movement energy has not been fully absorbed, the wheels will lock, and you will continue to move forward.
-Unless you drive an ABS equipped vehicle, gradual braking is key.
+Unless you drive an ABS-equipped vehicle, gradual braking is key.

 What affects traction?

-At this point in the section, you will have learned about friction and the vital roll it plays in allowing your tires to grip the surface of the road.
+At this point in the section, you will have learned about friction and the vital role it plays in allowing your tires to grip the surface of the road.
 This resistance between tire and tarmac is known as traction.
 Creating good traction is a primary goal behind vehicle, tire and roadway designs.
 However, these are not the only factors which influence your grip on the road.
 Others include:

 - Weather conditions